 Dr. Julie H. Sullivan

-Dr. Julie H. Sullivan became the 15th president, and first layperson and woman to serve as president, of the University of St. Thomas on July 1, 2013.
-With campuses in St. Paul and Minneapolis,
+Dr. Julie H. Sullivan became the 15th president – and first layperson and woman to serve as president – of the University of St. Thomas on July 1, 2013.
+With campuses in St. Paul, Minneapolis, and Rome, St. Thomas is a comprehensive university encompassing seven schools and colleges serving over 10,000 students and grounded in the liberal arts and Catholic intellectual tradition.

-Sullivan’s prior academic experience includes executive vice president and provost at University of San Diego from 2005 to 2013, and professor and administrator at the University of California, San Diego from 2003 to 2005 and the University of North Carolina at Chapel Hill (UNC-CH) from 1987 to 2003.
-During her 16 years at UNC-CH’s Kenan-Flagler Business School, Sullivan served as the Ernst and Young Distinguished Professor, senior associate dean, and interim dean.
+Sullivan’s prior academic experience includes service as executive vice president and provost at University of San Diego (2005-2013) and as professor and administrator at the University of California-San Diego (2003-2005) and the University of North Carolina at Chapel Hill (UNC-CH) from 1987 to 2003.
+Her research and teaching has focused on issues related to corporate and global tax planning and financial reporting to shareholders.

 Sullivan is an innovative academic leader with a purpose.
 She is passionate about learning and scholarship grounded in the needs of an ever-changing and more complex world.
 She is a champion for social innovation and has been a leader in the Ashoka Changemaker movement.
 She also is known for her commitments to globalization and intercultural understanding.

-Sullivan shares her financial and business strategy expertise with public and private companies as well as nonprofit organizations.
-She currently is a board member of PICO Holdings, SI Group Inc. and SI Group – India and a member of the Minnesota Business Partnership and the Greater MSP Task Force on Workforce Development.
+Sullivan shares her education, financial, and business strategy expertise with public and private companies, as well as non-profit organizations.
+She currently is a board member of SI Group Inc., SI Group – India, Loyola University Chicago and Greater Twin Cities United Way.
+She also is a member of the Minnesota Business Partnership, National Association of Corporate Directors and Minnesota Women’s Economic Roundtable.

-A native of Florida, Sullivan has three degrees from the University of Florida, including her Ph.D. in business.
+A native of Florida, Sullivan has three degrees from the University of Florida, including a Ph.D. in business.